-The consolidated financial statements of the Fund incorporate the financial statements of the Partnership and the Sub-Trusts, which are entities controlled by the Fund as at 31 March 2022.
+The consolidated financial statements of the Fund incorporate the financial statements of the Sub-Trusts, which are entities controlled by the Fund as at 31 March 2024.
 Control is achieved when the Fund is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.

-The results of the subsidiaries are included in the consolidated financial statements of the Fund.
+The results of the Sub-Trusts are included in the consolidated financial statements of the Fund.

-Notes to the Consolidated Financial Statements (continued) For the year ended 31 March 2022
+Notes to the Consolidated Financial Statements (continued) For the year ended 31 March 2024